zarifa8/zarifa8/README.md

 - 👋 Hi, I’m @zarifa8
 - 👀 I’m interested in ...learning programming
-- 🌱 I’m currently learning ...python and C#
+- 🌱 I’m currently learning ...python and C# and SQL,.NET
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... zerifemehtizade@gmail.com

 <!---